Andreu Mas-Colell: Awards and honors

 Mas-Colell is a foreign associate of the United States National Academy of Sciences, a foreign honorary member of the American Economic Association, a fellow of the American Academy of Arts and Sciences, a member of the Academia Europaea, a member of the Institute of Catalan Studies, a fellow of the Real Academia de Ciencias Morales y Políticas, and a fellow of the Econometric Society.
 He has received honorary doctorates from the University of Alicante in Spain, the University of Toulouse and HEC Paris in France, the National University of the South in Argentina, and the University of Chicago in the United States.
 He is a recipient of the Creu de Sant Jordi, the highest civil honor of Catalonia, and of the King Juan Carlos Prize in Economics.

 Also he has received the 2009 BBVA Foundation Frontiers of Knowledge Award in Economy, Finance and Management (co-winner with Hugo F. Sonnenschein).

 In honor of his 65th birthday and his service on the European Research Council, two conferences were held in his honor at Pompeu Fabra in 2009, the Journal of Mathematical Economics published a special issue in his honor, and he was awarded the Medal of Honor of the university.

+In 2024, the University of Minnesota conferred its Outstanding Achievement Award on Mas-Colell at a ceremony in Barcelona.
+The award cites him as "a pioneering researcher in economic theory, a builder of academic institutions, and a leader in graduate education in economics."

+In 2025, Mas-Colell received the Alexandre Pedrós Award from the Societat Econòmica Barcelonesa d'Amics del País.